vevota/TwitchButBetter/README.md

 1. Install Violentmonkey and enable the script
 2. On Twitch, click on Violentmonkey and choose what stream to embed
 3. Paste their Kick or YouTube username
-4. Enjoy a stream without
+4. Enjoy a stream without constant buffering and ads

 https://danclancysucks.com/